Frequently asked questions about the eye bank and the eye donation process:

 No. Work to restore the eyes following a recovery of donated eye tissues should be minimal.
 Detailed recommendations on the restoration and embalming of eye donors can be found here.
 If you have specific procedural questions not answered there, you may speak with a mortuary science expert by calling the Public & Professional Relations Department at 800-444-7479.
 In Wyoming, call 800-336-6192.
 These recommendations are also available as a laminated poster suitable for the embalming room.

-Yes, we will pay a resonable fee if they are agreed upon in advance.
+Yes, we will pay a resonable fee if it is agreed upon in advance.
 Laws in both Colorado and Wyoming put the eye bank's rights to carry out the wishes of the donor ahead of all others.
 This means that no other entity has the right to the donor's body until the donation is complete.
 This includes the funeral home.
 Hospitals should not release the body until the donation is complete.
-That said, we understand there are circumstances where a funeral home must take possession of the body prior to the donation, and we understand that they may have to come in in the middle of the night to give us access.
+That said, we understand there are circumstances where a funeral home must take possession of the body prior to the donation, and we understand they may have to come in in the middle of the night to give us access.

 We serve the same families.
 In order to fulfill the donation and funeral requests of those families, we must work together.
-Our failure to do that could lead to confusion, delays and an overall unpleasant experience for the families we serve.
+Our failure to do could lead to confusion, delays and an overall unpleasant experience for the families we both serve.

 Because state laws govern the donation process, cooperating with one another also ensures that we are both working within the law's requirements.

 State Laws on Donation: Both Colorado and Wyoming statutes require a donation to be carried out prior to embalming.
 To do so, the Rocky Mountain Lions Eye Bank and funeral homes must work together.
-Colorado Statute 12-34-114(h)and Wyoming Statute 35-5-213(h) speak to the rights and duties of procurement agencies like the Rocky Mountain Lions Eye Bank.
+Colorado Statute 12-34-114(h) and Wyoming Statute 35-5-213(h) speak to the rights and duties of procurement agencies like the Rocky Mountain Lions Eye Bank.